Sanity, Purpose and the 70-Hour Work-week

 First, there was a statement from Hitler Gurusamy.
 He had said:

 ‘I’m compelled to speak up, as I heard that there has been an inadequate buzz about the reasons behind my decision to end the hunger strike.
-My reason was solely to maintain the dignity of Tamil Nadu.
+My sole motivation was the dignity of Tamil Nadu.
 Avvayar, our dear Tamil poetess has said:

 Dignity, Pedigree, Education, Strength, Wisdom, Charity, Penance, Efforts, Perseverance and Love for the spoken word - these ten things fly on facing hunger.